-People with disabilities enter criminal justice systems as victims, witnesses, and suspects/offenders.
-Interactions between law enforcement and criminal justice systems with people with disabilities are occurring more frequently, highlighting the need for better protections for people with disabilities throughout criminal justice systems.
-The systems must provide better protections of the interests of people with disabilities; better support, access, understanding, and diversion at every level of the system for individuals with disabilities is needed.
-Statistics clearly indicate that more individuals with disabilities are entering juvenile justice facilities, jails, and prisons.
-Many are placed in such settings due to failures throughout the criminal justice systems.
-They are also entering the criminal justice system due to failures in the educational and the social service systems when early and accurate identifications of I/DD are not made and essential services and supports are not provided, which can result in criminal justice involvement later in life.
+Interactions between law enforcement and criminal legal systems with people with disabilities are occurring more frequently, highlighting the inaccessible and inequitable nature of the criminal legal system for people with disabilities.
+People with disabilities encounter the criminal legal system as victims, witnesses, and suspects/defendants.
+Statistics clearly indicate that more individuals with disabilities are entering juvenile justice facilities, jails, and prisons at higher rates than their peers without disabilities.
+Many are placed in such settings wrongfully, and black and brown individuals with disabilities experience this at an even higher rate.
+They are also entering the criminal legal system due to failures in the educational and the social service systems when early and accurate identifications of IDD are not made and essential services and supports are not provided, which can result in criminal justice involvement later in life.
 This issue has become more public as the press has documented numerous disturbing but typical incidents.